sstacha/django-docrootcms/README.md

 > Because the code matters

 ## Dependencies
-* Python >= 3.6.6
+* Python >= 3.6
-* django > 2
+* django >= 2

 ## Install Instructions
 ### New Install
-NOTE: this is only slightly modifed from Django docs for easier website maintenance [Djano: Writing your first Django application](https://docs.djangoproject.com/en/3.0/intro/tutorial01/)
+NOTE: this is only slightly modified from Django docs for easier website maintenance [Djano: Writing your first Django application](https://docs.djangoproject.com/en/3.0/intro/tutorial01/)

 cd to your start folder location (Ex: ~/websites/)